dan-velez/gdrive_sync/README.md

 	```

 ## Description
 When the daemon starts it runs an instance of [watchdog](https://pypi.org/project/watchdog/) on the local_path directory.
 When a file is changed, it is uploaded to a path that corresponds to the one in the local folder.
 The file is overwritten if it exists.
 The synchronization function is ran every 60 seconds, and can be changed in the variable `SYNC_INTERVAL`  in the file `main.py`.
+The API calls may take a couple minutes to take effect,